1919–20 Georgia Bulldogs basketball team

-The 1919–20 Georgia Bulldogs basketball team represented the University of Georgia during the 1919–20 college men's basketball season.
-The team captain of the 1919–20 season was Kennon Mott.
+The 1919–20 Georgia Bulldogs basketball team represented the University of Georgia as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1919–20 NCAA men's basketball season.
+Led by first-year head coach Herman Stegeman, the Bulldogs compiled an overall record of 9–7 with a mark of 8–3 in conference play.
+The team captain was Kennon Mott.